chieni/chieni.github.io/_pages/about.md

 I am funded through the Microsoft Research PhD Scholarship Programme as part of the ESPRC Prosperity Partnership "Machine Learning for Tomorrow: Efficient, Flexible, Robust and Automated."

-I grew up in Bellevue, Washington, received my Bachelor's and Master's degrees in Computer Science and the Massachusetts Institute of Technology (MIT), and worked for two years as a Research Software Engineer at Microsoft Research UK, in the Health Intelligence group.
+I grew up in Bellevue, Washington, received my Bachelor's and Master's degrees in Computer Science at the Massachusetts Institute of Technology (MIT), and worked for two years as a Research Software Engineer at Microsoft Research UK, in the Health Intelligence group.